 subsection (c)(3) addresses the disclosure of precise geolocation and other sensitive personal information to an analytics provider, which is necessary to provide clarity about when processing of sensitive personal information requires a risk assessment.
 Subsection (c)(4) provides an example of extensive profiling (specifically, profiling for behavioral advertising) and sharing of personal information, which is necessary to clarify how a processing activity can meet multiple thresholds set forth in section 7150(b) that would require a risk assessment.
 Subsection (c)(5) provides an example of Wi-Fi tracking in grocery stores, which is necessary to clarify when a business can be subject to the risk-assessment requirements for its use of ADMT for public profiling.
-Lastly, subsection (c)(6) provides an example of a business would be subject to the risk-assessment requirements for train a facial-recognition technology, which is necessary to clarify when a business would be subject to the risk-assessment requires would be subject to the risk-assessment requirements for being used to establish individual identity.
+Lastly, subsection (c)(6) provides an example of a business seeking to train a facial-recognition technology, which is necessary to clarify when a business would be subject to the risk-assessment requirements for training AI or ADMT that is capable of being used to establish individual identity.
 This subsection benefits both businesses and consumers by providing real-world examples of when businesses must conduct a risk assessment under the thresholds of subsection (b), which can be used to identify other real-world use cases that would fall within scope of section 7150(b) and require a risk assessment.